cwchentw/lightweight-cms/content/tip/tools-for-unix.md

 ## Update Site Settings after Changing Project Structure

-Invoke this command to update site settings each time you change project structure of your mdcms repo:
+Invoke this command to update site settings each time you change project structure of your Lightweight CMS repo:

 ```shell
 $ ./tools/bin/init